-Greg Day is an Assistant Professor of Legal Studies at the Terry College of Business and also holds a courtesy appointment in the School of Law.
+Greg Day is an Assistant Professor of Legal Studies at the Terry College of Business and holds a courtesy appointment in the School of Law.
+He is also a Visiting Fellow at Yale Law School's Information Society Project.
 His research focuses on the intersections of competition, technology, innovation, and privacy.
-Representative works rely on analyses of antitrust or patent law, or both.
-One can find his scholarship in journals such as the Minnesota Law Review, Iowa Law Review, Fordham Law Review, and Alabama Law Review.
+Representative works rely on analyses of antitrust or intellectual property laws, or both.
+One can find his scholarship in journals such as the Michigan Law Review, Minnesota Law Review, Iowa Law Review, and Fordham Law Review.
 He is also internationally recognized for his knowledge of the art market and the laws governing it.

 - J.D., University of North Carolina School of Law, 2013